 I've met a few new humans and dogs since being here and it's gone pretty well.
 I definitely warm up to women faster than I do to men but I'm doing so well compared to where I was just a few weeks ago.
 I even went and sat on a patio with my foster mom, her brother and my dog sister – it was a relatively quiet patio but nonetheless, I did it!
+And I attended my first foster event at Bad Weather Brewing and did pretty good.
+It was loud and kinda scary but I managed to get through it and even get some cute photos taken while there.

 My wish list for my new home would be something like the following: